VATSIM-CARIBBEAN/docs.vatcar.net/Profile Overview/MyVATCAR.md

 Each exam has a deadline.
 Should you miss the deadline, you will not be able to take the exam and must be re-assigned.
 If you fail the exam, you are given a retake opportunity automatically, after a set number of days assigned by your instructor.
 By default, this is set to 3 days.
 Your instructor may re-assign the exam before the required number of days has passed.

 If you are new to VATCAR, you will be prompted to complete the Entry Exam.
 A series of yes or no questions, this exam is your acknowledge of your understanding of VATCAR regulations as well as your intent to abide by them.
-You may only complete this exam after completing the Academy associated [computer based training](#CBTs - Computer Based Training).
+You may only complete this exam after completing the Academy associated [computer based training](#cbts---computer-based-training).

+## Self Service System

+### Visiting Requests

+For inter-division visiting requests, you can submit a form on this page.
+If you are eligible to visit, you will be able to fill out the form.
+If you are ineligible, the page will show you the criteria you fail to meet.
+Unfortunately, per the VATSIM GCAP, we will be unable to waive any of the criterias you do not meet.

+### Transfer Requests

+If you are looking to change your home facility, you can request to transfer on this page.
+If you meet the requirements to transfer, you will see a form in which you can select your intended facility and a description of why you want to transfer.
+If you do not meet the requirements, you will see a list of requirements as well as which criteria you fail to meet.
+Unfortunately, per the VATSIM GCAP, we will be unable to waive any of the criterias you do not meet.

+### Support Requests

+If you need help with anything related to VATCAR, you can always come here and open a new ticket.
+All VATSIM division staff members and facility air traffic managers can view your ticket and further assist you.
+While you have the option to individually email, opening a ticket allows multiple staff members that are capable to assist you, resulting in a better response time.

+There is no such thing as a bad ticket!